Herman Badillo: Republican Party switch and 2001 mayoral campaign

 In the late 1990s Badillo formally joined the Republican Party.
 He resigned as education special counsel and CUNY Chairman when announcing his candidacy for mayor in 2001.
 Despite his strong support of Mayor Giuliani, Badillo's bid for mayor never received serious support from Giuliani or the Republican Party, and he lost badly in the Republican primary to billionaire Michael Bloomberg, who had just switched parties as Badillo had done earlier.

 Later career

 In 2005, Badillo became "of counsel" to the New York City law firm of Sullivan Papain Block McGrath & Cannavo P.C.
 In 2006 he joined the conservative Manhattan Institute for Policy Research as a senior fellow.
 In January 2011 Badillo joined national personal injury law firm Parker Waichman Alonso as a senior counsel in its New York office.

+Death

 Badillo died on December 3, 2014, at the Weill Cornell Medical Center in Manhattan, of congestive heart failure at the age of 85.